UPDATE MAY 14TH

 - Reservation required: Prior to your visit to the Diergaarde, a time slot is required.

 - Follow the instructions of RIVM (Dutch national instute for public health) >

-On March 15th the Dutch government announced new and stricter measures to combat the spreading of the coronavirus.
-These measures include closing all schools, bars, restaurants and sports clubs until at least April 6th.
-Rotterdam Zoo (Diergaarde Blijdorp) has announced that in light of these new measures, we will also remain closed to all visitors until and including April 6th.
+On March 31th the Dutch government announced new and stricter measures to combat the spreading of the coronavirus.
+Rotterdam Zoo (Diergaarde Blijdorp) will, in light of these new measures, remain closed to all visitors for unspecified duration.

 The signal that the Dutch government has given is that the normal continuation of public life needs to take a backseat to combating the growing healthcare crisis we are facing.
 Rotterdam Zoo takes its social responsibility very seriously.